dogweather/forkful/content/en/clojure/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lower case means transforming all the characters in the text to their lower-case variants, such as turning "Hello, World!" into "hello, world!".
-Programmers do this for consistency, especially in tasks like comparing user input where case shouldn't matter.

 ## How to:
 In Clojure, to convert a string to lower case, you'll use the `clojure.string/lower-case` function.
 Look how simple it is: